csomakk/SonicView/README.md

 # Todo
 * rotate and save image
-* hide/show path to image
+* save last viewed folders to a list
-* retina support
 * zoom with touchpad / scroll
 * popup menu
 * slideshow